Release Date: June 24, 2019

 The Jewish Museum Presents George Segal’s Monumental Sculpture Abraham and Isaac

 New York, NY, June 24, 2019—The Jewish Museum presents Personas: George Segal’s Abraham and Isaac, an installation of the life-sized plaster sculpture by American artist George Segal (American, 1924–2000), being shown at the Museum for the first time.
 The artist adapted the biblical story of Abraham, who was commanded to sacrifice his son Isaac as proof of his obedience and faith in God, as an allegory for the 1970 tragedy at Kent State University in Ohio.
 During the incident, National Guardsmen, who were ordered to control an escalated anti-Vietnam protest, shot and killed four students, wounding nine others.
-The exhibition will be on view from July 19, 2019 through October 2020.

 In addition to the sculpture Abraham and Isaac (In Memory of May 4, 1970, Kent State University) (1978), the exhibition will include the iconic photograph taken by then Kent State photo journalism student John Paul Filo (American, b.
 1948) of Mary Ann Vecchio grieving over the body of college student Jeffrey Glenn Miller, as well as the Newsweek cover from May 18, 1970 that used the same photograph.
 An excerpt from the Michael Blackwood film, George Segal (1978), where the artist talks about the sculpture while he was working on it, will also be shown.